-All zone of benefit contract work must be completed by a licensed contractor who meets the County's insurance requirements, complies with prevailing wage standards, is registered with the Department of Industrial Relations, and who possesses a current El Dorado County business license.
-PAYMENT and PERFORMANCE BONDS are required on all projects of \$25,000 or more.
+All zone of benefit contract work must be completed by a licensed contractor who meets the County's insurance requirements, complies with prevailing wage standards, is registered with the Department of Industrial Relations, and who possesses a current El Dorado County business license. payment and performance bonds are required on all projects of \$25,000 or more.

-The Key Contact should confirm availability of funds when soliciting quotes.
+The key contact should confirm availability of funds when soliciting quotes.
 Sufficient funding includes an allowance for the costs of preparing and processing the contract documents.

-A proposal is submitted to the County.
-County staff will: 1) ensure funds are available, based on the cash on deposit for the zone at the time the work is to be performed; 2) verify the project is budgeted; 3) clarify scope of work; and 4) initiate authorization for the work, subject to the requirements for the type of work proposed.
+Once a proposal is submitted to the County, staff will: 1) ensure funds are available, based on the cash on deposit for the zone at the time the work is to be performed; 2) verify the project is budgeted; 3) clarify scope of work; and 4) initiate authorization for the work, subject to the requirements for the type of work proposed.